 Other ways in which PM contributes to medical care include:

-The specialist in psychosomatic medicine delivers emergency services to attempted suicide patients and help with managing their serious behavioral disturbances.
+- The specialist in psychosomatic medicine delivers emergency services to attempted suicide patients and helps with managing their serious behavioral disturbances.

 The above practices of psychosomatic medicine are limited in the field of teaching and in specialty hospitals because of the shortage of PM psychiatrists.
 In order to overcome this shortfall, the American psychiatric association, the University of Michigan, and other psychiatric academies have enhanced authorized fellowship programs.